Bubobubobubobubo/sardine/README.md

 The library is far from being usable by random users.
 I made it public in order to share it easily and to encourage collaboration! **Sardine is looking for contributors**.
 Here are the goals for a first public release:

-* Solid timing system allowing the execution and synchronisation of temporal recursive functions.
+* Solid timing system allowing the execution and synchronization of temporal recursive functions.
 * Easy and simple to use MIDI/OSC and SuperDirt API.
 * MIDIIn/OSCIn for tweaking functions live using controllers and other devices.
-* Complete API targetting the `SuperDirt` sound engine.
+* Complete API targeting the `SuperDirt` sound engine.

 ## Installation